MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-schema-view.md

 ![Disable query or mutation option shown on schema explorer](./media/graphql-schema-view/disable-query.png)

-- **Enable** - Enable a previously disabled query or mutation.
-Execution of the item is immediately available upon schema reload operation that takes place after selecting the Enable option.
+- **Enable** - Re-enable a previously disabled query or mutation.
+Execution of the item is immediately available upon schema reload operation that takes place after selecting the **Enable** option.

 ![Enable query of mutation option shown on schema explorer](media/graphql-schema-view/enable-query.png)